American entry into World War I: Decision for war

-By 1916 a new factor was emerging—a sense of national self-interest and US nationalism.
-The unbelievable casualty figures in Europe were sobering—two vast battles caused over one million casualties each.
-Clearly this war would be a decisive episode in the history of the world.
-Every effort to find a peaceful solution had been unavailing.
+By 1916 a sense of national self-interest and US nationalism was growing.
+The high casualty figures in Europe were sobering—two vast battles caused over one million casualties each. efforts to find a peaceful solution had been unavailing.

 Decision making

 Kendrick Clements claims bureaucratic decision-making was one of the main sources pushing the United States to declaring war on Germany and aligning itself with the Allies.
 He writes, referencing the demand for submarines to follow cruiser rules instead of simply avoiding the war zone: "The problem with the American policy toward submarine warfare that was set in February 1915 was not that it was necessarily wrong, but that it was determined almost casually, without careful analysis either of its implications or of any alternatives."

 Secretary of State William Jennings Bryan spent most of the fall of 1914 out of contact with the State Department, leaving the more conservative Robert Lansing with the ability to shape US foreign policy at the time.
 Many seemingly small decisions made by Lansing during this time would eventually stack up, shifting US support towards the Allies.

 Then, with the announcement of the U-boat campaign in February 1915, Lansing produced a draft containing the phrase "strict accountability".
 Initially unexplained, this gradually became a doctrine justifying the use of force.